codenet/col733-cloud/compute-rdd.md

 each RDD, driver knows its
 * number of partitions,
 * partition function: may be simple hash-based or could be user-specified.
-For example, user wants all data related to iitd.ac.in within a single partition,
 * where are its partitions: partitions may be replicated for FT,
-* list of dependencies (lineage).
+* list of dependencies i.e, lineage: which other partitions does this partition depend upon and how to get this partition from them.

 Let us see an example execution of a [PageRank](https://github.com/apache/spark/blob/master/examples/src/main/python/pagerank.py)